Education

 These new courses are featured on the Training page of the IFRC Disaster Law website, they are free of charge and open to the public - just sign up with an IFRC Learning Platform account.

-University courses
+University Courses

-Australian Disaster Law (Australian National University, Australia)
+Environmental Risk and Disaster Law (Australian National University, Australia)

 Disaster Law and Climate Adaption (The University of Melbourne, Australia)